nd-dsp-lab/FabricBackend/localapi/README.md

 - `pilot_id`: The ID of the pilot.
 - `drone_id`: The ID of the drone.
 - `CertificateID`: The ID of the certificate, which is randomly generated.

+## Certificate Data Structure
+The Certificate structure is defined in [./src/utils/certificate.go](localapi/src/utils/certificate.go). :

+The Certificate struct defines the schema for certificates managed by the API.
+It contains fields related to the drone, pilot, and certificate details.

+Key fields:

+> pilot_id, drone_id, and expirationDate are mandatory for identifying the certificate and its validity.
+> CertificateID is currently a randomly generated unique identifier for the certificate.
+You change it in the GetCertificateDBObject function in [./src/utils/certificate.go](localapi/src/utils/certificate.go).

+The structure is designed for flexibility and can be modified as needed for your application.
+You can change the field names and types to suit your requirements.
+The API will automatically adapt to these changes as long as the data is properly formatted in JSON when sent to the API.